CageEye/archive-sealab-international-website/src/pages/solutions/land-based-fish-farming.md

   label: " Our goal is clear"
   sideImage: /img/Quintus_Submerged_in_Cage.jpg
 featureSection:
-  heading: "You've never seen camera technology for harsh environment like this. "
+  heading: You've never seen camera technology for harsh environment like this
   description: "SEALAB is proudly supplying the aquaculture industry with the
     following quality products:"
   features: